Section 114.152 of the Estates Code

 The differences between the TRPTODA form and the Uniform Act form are more stylistic than substantive.
 Nonetheless, to ensure the validity of the instrument, adherence to the TRPTODA version is recommended.

 The form provided by this section may, but need not, be used to create an instrument of revocation under the TRPTODA.
-For example, an online alternative is available at no cost to the public.
+For example, a semi-automated alternative is available online at no cost to the public.

 The other sections of the TRPTODA govern the effect of both the form provided by this section and any other method used to create an instrument of revocation.
 See, e.g., Section 114.057(e) (providing special rule for transfer on death deeds made by joint owners with right of survivorship).